Last week, we uncovered the first three of our ‘Top 6 Talent Sourcing Secrets’, where we looked at…

-These data points alone show a compelling case for Employee Referral Programs.
+These data points alone show a compelling case for ERPs.
 In what is an increasingly competitive talent market, the trustworthiness of referrals is a perfect strategic edge for organisations to tap into passive talent (both contract and FTE).
 Why?
 Passive talent inside your employees’ networks has the insider’s word on what it’s like to work in the organisation.
 They get an honest review of the culture, management style, benefits and workload; insights a recruiter is either not equipped or not motivated to provide.

 Also, given this inside knowledge, when a referred talent comes into the business, they’re already across so much more about the company, than a non-referred worker.
 Hence, time-to-productivity is way faster, as onboarding and new-talent education time are cut significantly.

 Make no mistake: a well-supported, well-incentivised, well-managed ERP will save your business time and money in hiring, will generate a better ROI, and higher levels of worker productivity.

 Below, we’ve put together the five stages of a successful ERP.